Inside Story

 Charter Act (1793):

-- Elevation of Indian revenue: This act provisioned for the elevation of Indian revenue so that salaries of Board of Control could be charged on it.
+- Elevation of Indian revenue: This act provisioned for the elevation of Indian revenue so that salaries of the Board of Control could be charged on it.
 Also, EIC has to pay Rs 5 lakhs pounds annually to British Government surplus revenue.

 - Renewal of EIC’s Business Monopoly for 20 more years.